Robert Mueller testifies before US Congress | DW | 24.07.2019

-Robert Mueller is testifying in front of US lawmakers about the two-year investigation into whether the campaign of US President Donald Trump colluded with Russia.
+Robert Mueller answered questions from US lawmakers about the two-year investigation into whether the campaign of US President Donald Trump colluded with Russia.

 Former Special Counsel Robert Mueller is appearing before the US Congress for the first time to testify about his investigation into Russian interference into the 2016 US presidential election.